Rebuilding Walls

 in Paul’s analogy, this corresponds to the “fullness of time” when God

-sent Jesus to redeem us - (Galatians
+sent Jesus to redeem us.

-The term “elemental principles” translates the Greek
+The term “elemental principles” in the preceding

-basic components that comprised a larger whole.
-The idea is “element, first
+#G4747).
+It refers to the basic components that comprise a larger whole.
+The

-principal, rudiments.”
-From it came the sense of “elemental principles.”
+idea is “element, first principle, rudimentary.”
+From it comes the sense of “elemental

-has come would mean regression to something rudimentary, a return to an earlier
+something rudimentary, even infantile, a return to an earlier and incomplete stage

-and more rudimentary stage in God’s redemptive plan.
+in God’s redemptive plan.

 Jesus came to redeem those “under the Law,” so they could